 - Select System OAuth > Application Registries from ServiceNow's homepage navigation pane

-Unlock Redirect URL and assign the following value to it: https://app.thousandeyes.com/servicenow-oauth-callback/
+- Unlock the Redirect URL field and assign the following value: https://app.thousandeyes.com/servicenow-oauth-callback/

 - Access and Refresh tokens will require manual re-configuration once their lifespans have been exceeded.
 Token lifespan should be configured, in seconds, for a time deemed reasonable by your ServiceNow administrator (eg: 1 year).

 NOTE: ThousandEyes recommends creating a dedicated ServiceNow user for integration management.
-This user should be assigned a role of
+This user should be assigned the

 1) Navigate to the Alerts > Alert Rule page

 Start by selecting Alerts > Alert Rules within the menu pane.
 Then either expand any of the existing Alert Rules or click the Add New Alert Rule button:

 Click the Notification tab to display the Integrations section:

 Click Configure Integrations or Edit Configurations link depending on which is displayed.
 This will open a new dialog box.

 2) Configure ServiceNow integration settings